Twin Sterile Neutrino Dark Matter: Cosmology

 where $\rho_\nu$ is the energy density of a single SM active neutrino species.
 Note that this contribution to $\Neff$ is not from the energy injected by the decays of $N_A$, but rather from the energy density of the twin sector particles that remain after the $N_A$ population has decayed (as well as any $N_A$ particles that have not yet decayed).

 In Fig.~\ref{NAconstraints}, we plot the parameter space in this scenario.
-Contours are shown for values of $\DNeff$ at the time of BBN ($T_A \approx 1$~MeV), and at the time of recombination ($T_A \approx 0.3$~eV).
-Current constraints require $\DNeff^\mathrm{CMB} \lesssim 0.3$~\cite{Planck2018} and $\DNeff^\mathrm{BBN} \lesssim 0.4$~\cite{Cyburt:2015mya}, while Stage 4 CMB experiments are projected to be sensitive down to $\DNeff^\mathrm{CMB} \lesssim 0.03$~\cite{CMB-S4:2016ple}.
+Contours are shown for values of $\DNeff$ at the time of BBN ($T_A \approx 1$~MeV) \cite{KawasakiCosmologicalConstraintsLatetime1999,KawasakiMeVscaleReheatingTemperature2000,HasegawaMeVscaleReheatingTemperature2019}, and at the time of recombination ($T_A \approx 0.3$~eV).
+Current 95\% confidence level constraints require $\DNeff^\mathrm{CMB} \lesssim 0.3$~\cite{Planck2018} and $\DNeff^\mathrm{BBN} \lesssim 0.4$~\cite{Cyburt:2015mya}, while Stage 4 CMB experiments are projected to be sensitive at $1\sigma$ down to $\DNeff^\mathrm{CMB} \lesssim 0.03$~\cite{CMB-S4:2016ple}.
 The constraints can be understood in terms of two criteria: In the upper right region of this figure, the $N_A$ population decays before the SM and twin sectors decouple, so that both sectors quickly thermalize again, leading to unacceptably large contributions to $\Neff$.
 In the lower left portion of the figure, $N_A$ decays during or after BBN, again leading to large $\DNeff^\mathrm{BBN}$ (but not necessarily large $\DNeff^\mathrm{CMB}$).
+Note that current constraints require $y_\nu^A \lesssim 10^{-9}$.

-Because the rates for sterile neutrino production and decay are set by the same model parameters, there is an inherent tension between establishing a thermal population of $N_A$ particles (required for step 1), and having these states decay at the right time (required for step 5).
-Satisfying both of these requirements within the viable parameter space of Fig.~\ref{NAconstraints} requires an additional $\mathbb{Z}_2$ breaking interaction that enables the $N_A$ population to reach equilibrium at early times, without altering the subsequent cosmological timeline (for a discussion, see the Supplemental Material).
-The lower right boundary of the viable parameter space shown in Fig.~\ref{NAconstraints} depends on the choice of these additional interactions, so we leave it unconstrained.
-Given a concrete realization of such interactions, a lower limit will appear, but its precise location is model-dependent.
+Because the rates for sterile neutrino production and decay are set by the same model parameters, there is an inherent tension between establishing a thermalized population of $N_A$ particles in equilibrium abundance (required for step 1) and having these states decay at the right time (required to minimize contributions to $\Neff$).
+Neither active-sterile oscillations nor Higgs-mediated Yukawa interactions can produce $N_A$ in equilibrium abundance in the parameter space of interest.
+To illustrate this tension, consider that thermalizing $N_A$ through the oscillation channel requires the oscillation production rate to exceed the rate of Hubble expansion: